ShuTheWise/MeshSimplificationComparer/README.md

 ## Functionality

-This program is capable of running up to 8 mesh simplification programs at five levels of detail - 50\%, 25\%, 5\%, 2\% i 1\% (running all 8 results in creating 40 simplified meshes).
+This program is capable of running up to 8 mesh simplification programs at six levels of detail - 50\%, 25\%, 10\%, 5\%, 2\% i 1\% (running all 8 results in creating 40 simplified meshes).
 Each level of detail represents a percentage of triangles of the output mesh compared to the input mesh.
 As of now the steps are hard-coded.

 Foreach of the simplified meshes it can also do the following: